How Much Does An Explainer Video Cost? Price vs Value

 Keeping your video as short as possible isn’t just good for your budget.
 The latest video length research indicates that shorter videos tend to perform better on most platforms.

-Style Affects Cost for Explainer Videos
+Style Affects Explainer Video Cost

-Whiteboard Animation
+Whiteboard Animation – $

 This is the least expensive explainer video option, but it can pack a big punch.
 The clear, simple style fits most budgets.
 But buyer beware, tons of low-quality studios produce cookie-cutter whiteboard animation videos that garner lukewarm results.
 Look for a studio with a portfolio of quality videos.

-Motion Graphics
+Motion Graphics – $$

 Motion graphics are computer animations of shapes, and sometimes words, rather than characters.
 These may be 2D or 3D and are perfect for brands that want to avoid character-led messaging.

-2D Animation
+2D Animation – $$$

-3D Animation
+3D Animation – $$$

 Rich, dimensional imagery is the hallmark of 3D animation.
 From engaging characters to realistic product showcases, there’s almost nothing 3D animation can’t do.
 The cost depends on the complexity of the animation.
 Really 2D and 3D can cost about the same.
 The choice between the two is more a question of style than price.

-Live Action
+Live Action – $$$$

 But what about…

 You’ll notice we didn’t mention stop-motion in this list.
 That’s because it’s so labor intensive that it tends to be prohibitively expensive for many brands.
-Even a 30-second spot can take weeks to complete so allow for at least 50% more time for stop-motion explainer videos.
+Even a 30-second spot can take weeks to complete, so allow for at least 50% more time for stop-motion explainer videos.
 Also, be mindful that revisions are extremely costly once production begins.

 Then there’s motion capture.
-This hyper-realistic animation style really is it’s own beast.
+This hyper-realistic animation style really is its own beast.
 If you’re considering mocap, look for a studio that specializes in that technology and be prepared to pay for their expertise.

-Explainer Video Price: Worth Every Penny
+Explainer Video Pricing: Worth Every Penny

 Quality explainer videos are an investment that grows your business.
 When you consider the cost, make sure you consider both the out-of-pocket expense and the business you might miss by skimping on quality.
 In the end, an explainer video really should pay for itself.